ginstrom/intelligence-horizon-novel/outlines/08_design-build-first-years.md

    C. The message is honest about Eden's rules and restrictions while appealing to those seeking escape from the augmentation cycle
    D. Responses begin arriving from families, communities, and individuals who have chosen sanctuary over the uncertain path of continued augmentation
    E. Most lightly augmented humans, recognizing the danger of progressing toward the Intelligence Horizon, eagerly accept the opportunity
-   F. Elias coordinates the logistics of bringing thousands of people to Eden while maintaining the sanctuary's hidden nature
+   F. Elias coordinates the logistics of bringing billions of people to Eden while maintaining the sanctuary's hidden nature

 ## VIII.
 First Arrivals and Community Integration
    A. Groups of humans begin arriving at Eden's borders, their wonder evident as they witness the perfect landscape Elias has created